Quick Answer

 Sometimes, but only in specific cases.
 FEIE applies to qualifying foreign earned income, limited to wages or self-employment income for services performed in a foreign country, and the income is still reported on a U.S. return.
 For 2026, the per-person maximum is $132,900, subject to FEIE qualification rules.

-This grounding pack does not establish that treaties remove partnership tax for U.S. citizens abroad.
-Do not assume treaty exists is the same as tax is removed; use a documented position and review it before filing.
+Do not assume a treaty exists is the same as tax is removed; use a documented position and confirm with a qualified adviser whether any applicable treaty removes U.S. partnership tax for citizens abroad before filing.

 Document uncertainty instead of guessing.
 List open facts, attach the records you have, and flag anything that could change filing obligations or FEIE treatment.
 Then take a conservative filing posture until a technical review confirms the final position.